 Getting Your Contractor License Bond with Bad Credit

-It’s possible to get a contractor license bond with bad credit, but not all bond agencies will approve you.
+It’s possible to get a bonded with bad credit, but not all bond agencies will approve you.
 Your personal credit is the main thing that is considered when you apply for your bond; it’s used to get an idea of your likelihood of triggering bond claims and your ability to pay them.
-Items such as collections, tax liens or unpaid child support on your credit report will cast your business in a bad light, and often leads to getting declined for your contractor license bond.
+Items such as collections, tax liens or unpaid child support on your credit report will cast your business in a bad light, and often leads to getting declined for your contractor’s license bond.
 Unfortunately, even if you get approved for a bond with bad credit, your costs will likely be higher.
-Use our free estimate tool to find out what your bond will cost.
+Use our free bond premium estimate tool to find out what your bond will cost.

 How Contractor License Bonds Benefit You and Your Clients

-You Need More Than Just Your Contractor License Bond
+You Need More Than Just a Contractor License Bond

 There are a few things you can do to help make your contracting business succeed besides getting your bond.
 You can incorporate your company, which provides protection for your personal assets, a boost of credibility for your business and easier access to loans.
 Find out how to take your company to the next level with these effective tactics.